A visit to El Yunque National Forest should definitely top on your Puerto Rico bucket list!

 The staff at the Portalito Hub is very knowledgeable and can provide you with maps and other info.
 You’ll also find exhibits (including a 20 minute movie about the forest), bathrooms, and a gift shop.
 Palmer itself is also super cute with a number of restaurants to enjoy before or after your visit to El Yunque.

 Keep reading for more info on the areas of the rainforest that are open.
-I would say that everything can be explored in a few hours, which means you also have time to hit the beach in nearby Luquillo!
+I would say that everything can be explored in a few hours (unless you plan on hiking La Coca Trail), which means you also have time to hit the beach in nearby Luquillo!

 Photos of the workers and volunteers helping to restore the rainforest at the Portalito Hub.